Why Buy When I Can Rent?

 Do I need to turn it off at night?

-No. The washer has a 24/7 timer which is set by the factory to start at 0530hrs and switch off at 1430hrs Mon-Fri.
+No. The SW1100 model and above all have a 24/7 timer which is set by the factory to start at 0530hrs and switch off at 1430hrs Mon-Fri.
 If required, it can also be adjusted to operate on weekends or it can simply be overridden for one off requirements.
 Once the set time next triggers, the washer will switch on or off as per the original setting with no further input required by an operator.

 How long will a washer last?